tapaswenipathak/blockchain-api/index.rst

 ==================

 * Clone the repository
-* Install using: .. code:: nvm use && npm i`
+* Install using:: nvm use && npm i
-* Run using: .. code:: npm start
+* Run using:: npm start

 ## Table of Contents